Portrait (Samara Joy album): Recording and content

 Portrait was recorded at the Van Gelder Studio in Englewood Cliffs, New Jersey with production credited to Brian Lynch and Joy herself.
 In an interview with Forbes, Joy explained that while she was always a confident singer, she lacked confidence in the recording studio until the making of Portrait.
 It was after multiple experiences on the road working on arrangements and experimenting with new sounds that Joy found the confidence to serve as co-producer.
 "I realized that I had all the tools all along, but I just needed time to shape them up a little bit," she recalled.

 The album's only instrumentation was Joy's seven-piece touring band: Jason Charos, David Mason, Kendric MacAllister, Donovan Austin, Conner Rohrer, Felix Moseholm and Evan Sherman.
 Joy recorded the album in a live format because wanted it to have a "natural" and "organic" sound.
 Rather than recording in separate booths, the musicians and Joy cut the project in the studio's small room.
 The album's songs were recorded in either two or three takes, according to Glide magazine.
 A total of eight tracks comprised the album, featuring reworkings of music from the Great American Songbook, along with jazz standards.
-This included a vocal adaptation of Charles Mingus's "Reincarnation of a Lovebird", which Joy renamed "Pursuit of a Dream".
+This included a vocal adaptation of Charles Mingus's "Reincarnation of a Lovebird".
 Other covers include "Autumn Nocturne", "You Stepped Out of a Dream", "No More Blues" and "Day by Day".